notred27/URaBOT/README.md

 - [ ] Permanently host API endpoint

 > Slow API hosted at https://huggingface.co/spaces/mreidy3/URaBot
+- [ ] Prevent duplicate tweets from being processed on this endpoint (and only allow 200 psudo id's to be stored on the endpoint)

 - [ ] Create an adjusted version of the extension to run on Mozilla (Firefox)
 - [ ] Create an option for users to report AI-generated content to create future datasets